Azincourt Energy (CVE:AAZ) Trading 33.3% Higher – Should You Buy?

 Azincourt Energy Corp.
-(CVE:AAZ – Get Free Report)’s stock price was up 33.3% on Saturday .
-The stock traded as high as C$0.02 and last traded at C$0.02.
-Approximately 139,788 shares were traded during mid-day trading, a decline of 80% from the average daily volume of 686,829 shares.
+(CVE:AAZ – Get Free Report) traded up 33.3% during mid-day trading on Saturday .
+The company traded as high as C$0.02 and last traded at C$0.02.
+139,788 shares were traded during trading, a decline of 80% from the average session volume of 686,829 shares.
 The stock had previously closed at C$0.02.

 Azincourt Energy Price Performance